Zverev wins another three-setter to reach Miami fourth round

 Also reaching the fourth round were Kevin Anderson, a 4-6 6-2 6-3 winner over Karen Khachanov, and Denis Shapovalov, who upset 11th-seeded American Sam Querrey 6-4 3-6 7-5.

+Unseeded American Frances Tiafoe was leading his match against 10th seed Tomas Berdych, 6-7(2) 6-2 5-4 when it was suspended due to darkness.

-Reporting by Frank Pingue in Toronto, editing by Nick Mulvenney
+Reporting by Frank Pingue and Jahmal Corner, editing by Nick Mulvenney